stupor-mundi/cyrillic-reader/README.md

 - Loads ru.json, en.json, chunks.json, audio_index.json on startup
 - Renders the full book as a scrollable list of chunk rows
 - Each row shows Russian (Cyrillic), transliteration, and English side by side
+- Audio controls are fixed at the top of the page
 - When audio plays, the active paragraph is highlighted and scrolled into view
+- The active word within the paragraph is highlighted in the Cyrillic column
 - Cues for each segment are loaded on demand when that segment is selected
 - Paragraphs with no cue are rendered normally but not highlighted

+---

+## License

+MIT